 In 1961, Morocco took advantage of the admission of Mauritania as a full-fledged member of the United Nations, to further raise the question of the occupation of the southern territory by Spain.

-The blunder to dissociate the Sahara from Sidi Ifni
+The blunder to dissociate the Western Sahara from Sidi Ifni

 As a result, and since the territory of Sidi Ifni had no strategic importance in the eyes of Spanish leaders, Morocco and Spain reached an agreement on 4 January 1969, known as the Fez Agreement.
 In accordance with this agreement, Spain returned Sidi Ifni to Morocco’s sovereignty.